Hitstar53/My-Notes/Placement Preparation/Cheatsheets/DBMS Cheatsheet.md

 The Entity-Relationship (ER) model is a high-level, conceptual data modeling technique used to visualize the structure of a database before its physical implementation.
 It provides a graphical representation that is easy for both technical and non-technical stakeholders to understand.

 The core components of an ER diagram are :
-1. **Entity**: An entity represents a real-world object, concept, or event about which data is collected.
+1. **Entity:** An entity represents a real-world object, concept, or event about which data is collected.
 Examples include `Student`, `Course`, or `Professor`.
-In an ER diagram, an entity type is typically represented by a rectangle.
+In an ER diagram, an entity type is typically represented by a **Rectangle**.
+Types of Entities are:
+	1. **Strong Entity:** It has a key Attribute and does not depend on any other entity in the Schema.
+Has a PK which identifies it uniquely.
+	2. **Weak Entity:** Key attribute can't be defined, or it depends on another entity in the schema.
+Represented by a **Double Rectangle**.

-2. **Attribute**: An attribute is a property or characteristic of an entity.
+2. **Attribute:** An attribute is a property or characteristic of an entity.
 For example, the `Student` entity might have attributes like `StudentID`, `StudentName`, and `DateOfBirth`.
-Attributes are often depicted as ovals connected to their entity.
+Attributes are often depicted as **Ellipses** connected to their entity.
+Types of Attributes are:
+	1. **Key Attribute:** Which Uniquely identifies each entity in an Entity Set.
+	2. **Composite Attribute:** Composed of many other attributes.
+	3. **Multivalued Attribute:** Consisting of more than 1 value for an Entity.
+	4. **Derived Attribute:** Can be derived from other attributes of the Entity.

-3. **Relationship**: A relationship represents an association between two or more entities.
+3. **Relationship:** A relationship represents an association between two or more entities.
 For instance, a `Student` _enrolls in_ a `Course`.
-Relationships are typically shown as diamond shapes connecting the related entities.
+Relationships are typically shown as **Diamond** shapes connecting related entities with **Lines**.

-A crucial aspect of relationships is defining their **Cardinality Constraints**, which specify the number of instances of one entity that can be associated with instances of another entity.
+4. **Cardinality:** Number of times an entity can participate in a relationship is called cardinality.
+It specifies the number of instances of one entity that can be associated with instances of another entity.
 The common cardinalities are:
 	1. **One-to-One (1:1)**: Each entity instance is related to exactly one instance of the other entity.
-2. **One-to-Many (1:N)**: One entity instance can be related to multiple instances of another entity, but each of those instances is related to only one instance of the first.
+	2. **One-to-Many (1:N/N:1)**: One entity instance can be related to multiple instances of another entity, but each of those instances is related to only one instance of the first.
 	3. **Many-to-Many (M:N)**: Instances of each entity can be related to multiple instances of the other entity

 ### The Extended ER (EER) Model
 As data complexity grows, the standard ER model can become insufficient for representing intricate real-world scenarios.
 The Extended Entity-Relationship (EER) model builds upon the basic ER model by introducing advanced concepts to handle more complex applications and data relationships.